abhishekshah25/zillow-data-pipeline/README.md

 #### Transformation:

--> Apache Airflow on EC2 orchestrates the ETL processes.
+-> Apache Airflow on Amazon EC2 orchestrates the ETL processes.

 -> AWS Lambda performs data transformation tasks to ensure data is clean and structured.